Advocating for Nebraskans with disabilities during COVID-19

-Disability Rights Nebraska, Center for Public Representation, and The Arc of the United States filed a complaint with the U.S. Department of Health and Human Services’ Office for Civil Rights over the State of Nebraska’s ongoing failure to provide access for Nebraskans with disabilities to TestNebraska.
+We worked with Center for Public Representation and The Arc of the United States to file a complaint with the U.S. Department of Health and Human Services’ Office for Civil Rights over Nebraska’s ongoing failure to provide accessible COVID-19 testing.

 In a letter to the Nebraska Department of Health and Human Services on April 27th, Staff Attorney Amy Miller addressed COVID-19 issues affecting the disability community.
 Issues included medical rationing, dissemination of information, COVID-19 needs in facilities, funding & staffing concerns, and technology barriers.

 We recently signed on to a letter to Congress, prepared by the American Council of the Blind, to express our concern with the CARES Act and its failure to reinforce to states that voters with disabilities must have equal access to federal elections.
 The letter encourages Congress to protect the rights of voters with disabilities by requiring states to provide an accessible, secure online voting option.

 Schools across the country are closed due to COVID-19, but they've been working on inventive approaches to bring the classroom to their quarantined students.
 A provision in the recent stimulus bill gives the Secretary of Education, Betsy DeVos, 30 days to waive parts of the special education law, allowing schools to skip providing that same innovation for students with disabilities.
 We signed onto a letter with over 300 other national, state, and local organizations telling members of Congress that no additional waivers are necessary under IDEA and the Rehabilitation Act of 1973.